 COVID-19 vaccine research is currently taking place at NHS hospitals and care settings across the United Kingdom, with thousands of people volunteering to help find vaccines to fight the disease.

 Vaccines save thousands of lives every year, and they are the most effective way to prevent infectious diseases.
-They have the potential to help us beat coronavirus (COVID-19), and we may need several vaccines for different communities to protect people from catching it.
+We still need further research into the vaccines, to look at how best to protect communities and the population as a whole.
 To let researchers know you are happy to be contacted about taking part in COVID-19 vaccine studies, you can visit the NHS COVID-19 Vaccine Research Registry.
 You will then be contacted if they think you are suitable to take part.

 To find answers to frequently asked questions about taking part in COVID-19 vaccine studies or which vaccines you could be contacted by, visit Be Part of Research.

 Join Dementia Research is a nationwide service, delivered in partnership with Alzheimer’s Research UK, Alzheimer’s Society and Alzheimer Scotland to enable people to take part in vital dementia research across the UK.

 Working like a matchmaking service, simply register your details and you will be notified when an appropriate study becomes available.